Sporiff/tsukumogami/README.md

 # tsukumogami

-A simple python bot for posting a daily random image from yokai.com
+Tsukumogami is a simple mastodon bot built using [mastodon.py](https://github.com/halcy/Mastodon.py) It is designed to grab a daily yokai from [yokai.com](http://yokai.com) using the site's "Random Yokai" finder, pull the image, and then post a status with the image, link, and attribution.